On this page I have collated all of the best travel resources, products and websites that I personally use during my travels.

 Transport & Flights

-- In the past I have used Skyscanner, but recently I’ve found that Kayak is actually cheaper, you often find the same flights but they’re cheaper on Kayak!
+- In the past I have used Skyscanner but recently I did some testing and found that Kayak is actually cheaper, you’ll often find the same flights but they’re cheaper on Kayak!

 - Check out the screenshots below for the exact same flight on both Skyscanner and Kayak – the one on Kayak is cheaper.

-I also have a complete guide which covers 15 tips that will help you save even more money on flights (some you’ll never have heard of!)
+I also have a complete guide on how to save money on flights that includes more tips like this (some you’ll never have heard of).